vb-pogribnyi/OpenCircle/Open Circle.md

 - rotation angle
 - scale x, scale y

-Let's create a stub for the function:
+So this would be a stub for the function:

 ```python
 def transform(xs, ys, theta, xscale, yscale):